 Image Processing was primarily designed as an educational application to help customers learn how common image degradations and processing affect measurements and appearance.
 It was inspired by a short course on image processing taught by Majid Rabbani at the Image Sensors and Electronic Imaging conferences.

-Read the input image file.
+Read an input image file.
 Any type of image can be used.
 It doesn’t have to be a test chart.
 (1) is on the button because it’s the first step.
 You can crop the image now or later— the crop setting will be maintained.

 - Read another file, which should have the same scene content but different image processing from the first image.
 This is done by pressing Read image file (2).
 Examples include two images captured at different ISO speeds, two images saved with as different file types (e.g, different levels of JPEG compression), or an in-camera JPEG and an externally-converted JPEG).